jrhorn424/sharing/README.md

 Users are able to share their Projects with other Users.

-Users are able to see both their projects, and projects that have been shared with them.

 ## Exercise 1 - Model test
-Implement a share instance method in the Project class that takes a user or users and shares the project with them.
-Tests should ensure that a user can see shared projects, and other users can not see the project if the project was not shared with them.
+Implement a share instance method in the Project class.
+Tests should ensure that a user can see shared projects, but other users should not see the project if the project was not shared with them.

 ## Exercise 2 - Controller test
-Implement a controller test with a share action in the project controller
+Implement a controller test with a share action in the projects controller

 ## Exercise 3 - Feature test
-Implement a feature tests that:
+Implement a feature test that:

 1. logs in user (user1)
 2. visits the project detail view